 Can air in fuel cause white smoke?

 See something I missed?
-Help me make it better, comment below.
+Help me make it better, send me a message.
 Thanks!